akmalrafique/akmalrafique/README.md

-* 🌍  I'm based in Shah Alam,Malaysia.
+* 🌍  I'm based in Shah Alam,Malaysia
 * ✉️  You can contact me at [akmalrafique123456@gmail.com](mailto:akmalrafique123456@gmail.com)

 # 💻 Tech Stack: